 What is the difference between cannabis, marijuana, and hemp?

-Cannabis sativa L. is the scientific name for both marijuana and hemp.
-The main difference lies in their THC content.
-Marijuana contains high levels of THC (above 0.3% to 38% of dry weight), while hemp contains very low levels (0 to 0.3% of dry weight).
+Cannabis sativa L. is the scientific term for both marijuana and hemp.
+The primary distinction is THC concentration.
+Marijuana typically has high THC (above 0.3% of dry weight), while hemp contains very low THC levels (0 to 0.3%).

 What is marijuana used for?